Protecting Sensitive DocuSign Data

-- Finish adding the rest of your recipient fields and send your envelope or save your
+- Finish adding the rest of your recipient fields and send your envelope or save your template as usual.

 Note: Any data entered in the text field will be replaced with asterisks.
 The data will be concealed in the signing session and on the in-process and completed PDFs.
 The sender can view or download the form data for the envelope to reveal the hidden data.

 Add access code authentication that requires anyone viewing/signing a document to have an additional code before DocuSign will open the document.
 Here is the DocuSign article on how to create/use access codes: